Blackburn Dart: Background

 During late 1919, Blackburn commenced design work on what would become the Dart; it was initially pursued as a private venture.
-Around this time, the Air Ministry had reissued its requirement for a new carrier-based torpedo-bomber that would replace the existing Sopwith Cuckoo, which was the standard torpedo bomber of the era being flown from the aircraft carriers of the Royal Navy.
-Blackburn's efforts were led by their chief designer, Major Frank Arnold Bumpus; the design process was undertaken in close collaboration with the British engineering company D. Napier & Son.
+Around this time, the Air Ministry had reissued its requirement for a new carrier-based torpedo-bomber that would replace the Sopwith Cuckoo, the standard torpedo bomber of the era being flown from the aircraft carriers of the Royal Navy.
+Blackburn's efforts were led by their chief designer, Major Frank Bumpus.
+Designing was undertaken in close collaboration with the British engineering company D. Napier & Son.
 This new aircraft was originally named the T.1 Swift.

 It was a relatively large single-seat biplane, which was in several respects considered to be a conventional design for the era.
-It was built around a central nucleus in which the centre fuselage, top center section, lower wing roots, and undercarriage attachments were all integrated into a single rigid structure entirely composed of steel tubing.
-This structure provided sufficient strength as to not only withstand the high stresses of carrier operations, but also carry a heavy concentrated payload, while also being relatively easy to maintain and repair.
-A similar tubular structure was also used for the rear fuselage.
+It was built around a central nucleus in which the centre fuselage, top centre section, lower wing roots, and undercarriage attachments were one rigid structure composed of steel tubing.
+This structure provided sufficient strength to withstand the high stresses of carrier operations and carry a heavy concentrated payload, while also being relatively easy to maintain and repair.
+A similar tubular structure was used for the rear fuselage.
 The fuselage had an unusual humped appearance due to the decking forward of the pilot sloping sharply downwards to maximise forward visibility over the engine, which was particularly useful during landings.

-The Swift was outfitted with staggered two-bay equal-span wings that could be folded for storage aboard ship; this arrangement meant Blackburn was the first British company to address the issue of a foldable staggered wing cellule.
+The Swift had staggered two-bay equal-span wings that could be folded for storage; this arrangement meant Blackburn was the first British company to address the issue of a foldable staggered wing cellule.
 The centre section of the wing structure was steel, while the outer sections were composed of wood, all of which were covered by fabric.
 Ailerons were present on all four wings.
 The tail unit had a braced tailplane and fin with a balanced rudder.
-The divided landing gear had mainwheels on oleo legs that allowed the fitting of a standard torpedo below the fuselage.
+The divided landing gear had main wheels on shock absorber (oleo) legs that allowed the fitting of a standard torpedo below the fuselage.